 Ylang-ylang essential oil helps improve the structure and appearance of aging skin.
 Ylang-ylang has a toning effect and can balance the production of sebum.
 It is antiseptic and a sedative.
 Ylang-ylang can be used on all skin types and is helpful when treating stubborn boils, acne, eczema, and other skin irritations.

 When used as a facial toner, best results are achieved by combining ylang-ylang with seaweed extract.
 When used as a moisturizer, ylang-ylang essential oil may be mixed with almond oil and rose water or rose essential oil.

 The scent is soothing with a floral base note that becomes more powerful when mixed with other oils.
 A recipe for beautifully scented facial cleansing oil combines one cup of apricot kernel oil, one half cup of walnut oil, one tablespoon of avocado oil, and one half teaspoon of ylang-ylang essential oil.
 Shake gently and apply to face (with cotton ball) using upward strokes.

-Ylang-ylang is also used as an aphrodisiac.
-It can help rejuvenate and restore passion.
-Ylang-ylang calms the heart and helps stop palpitations.
+Ylang-ylang can help rejuvenate and restore passion.
+Ylang-ylang calms the heart and helps stop heart palpitations.
 It reduces fever, balances hormones, encourages hair growth on the scalp, fights dry skin, clears oily skin, and is a good treatment for postnatal depression.

-Ylang-ylang is excellent in massage oil.
-Use after a caesarian delivery and on the stomach during recovery from food poisoning.
+Use diluted ylang-ylang essential oil after a caesarian delivery and on the stomach during recovery from food poisoning.
 Ylang-ylang massage oil can also help improve the circulatory and lymphatic systems.

 Filipinos mix the flowers of the ylang-ylang tree (Canaga odorata) with coconut oil and use the thick paste as protection against saltwater and snakebites.
 In Indonesia, ylang-ylang flowers are spread on the bed of newlywed couples.